 As another suggestion, if you have heirloom jewellery which isn’t worn or particularly liked, you could have the gold melted down and have any stones reset into a design of your own making.
 This is what my fiancé did – with the help of talented jeweller Justin Duance who brought his vision to life – and I absolutely love my engagement ring!

 My engagement ring uses gold and diamonds from my Grandma’s engagement ring, with a new sapphire (my favourite stone) cast into the ring.
-The whole ring was then sand cast using sand from the beach near where I grew up to add a bit of texture.
+The whole ring was then sand cast to add a bit of texture, using sand from the beach near where I grew up.
 Our wedding bands have been made the same way too, with family gold.
 Since both of us are not massive jewellery wearers, these are rings that will be worn with love and are full of meaning.

 Now it doesn’t come much more unique and personalised than that, does it?!